gouravkhator/booknutz/README.md

 ### Install and Setup

-> Note: Here we are using `bcryptjs` instead of `bcrypt`, as bcrypt requires `g++` compiler to be installed in the system, and we would want to deploy this website to heroku, and we want to keep the deployment simple for now.
+> Note: Here we are using `bcryptjs` instead of `bcrypt`, as bcrypt requires `g++` compiler to be installed in the system, and we would want to deploy this website on some cloud hosting platform, so we want to keep the deployment simple for now.

 - Next, Install all npm dependencies: